Best RWA Crypto Tokens to Watch in 2026

 Competitive Position

-- Asset originator relationships — who is bringing deals to the protocol?
+Who's bringing deals to the protocol?
 Are they reputable and experienced?

 Regulatory Risk

-RWA tokens face dual regulatory risk:
+RWA tokens face dual regulatory risk that traditional DeFi doesn't:

-- Token classification — governance tokens may be classified as securities by regulators, which could restrict trading, require registration, or trigger enforcement actions
+- Token classification — governance tokens may be deemed securities

 Liquidity and Market Structure